-Your administrative hearing will be held at the Office of the Insurance Commissioner (OIC)'s Tumwater, Wash. location, and will be recorded.
+Your administrative hearing will be held at the Office of the Insurance Commissioner's (OIC) Tumwater, Washington location and will be recorded.
 At the hearing, you will present testimony and evidence to the presiding officer deciding your case.
 An attorney employed by the OIC’s Legal Affairs division will appear on behalf of the commissioner at the hearing.

 Answers to questions about how to present your case and obtain the testimony and evidence you need to support your case are presented below.

-Contact the Hearings Unit at 360-725-7002 if you have additional questions or concerns.
+Contact the Administrative Hearings unit at 360-725-7002 if you have additional questions or concerns.

-If you require assistance at the hearing due to difficulty with language or disability, contact the Hearings Unit at 360-725-7002 so accommodations can be made (at no cost to you).
+If you require assistance at the hearing due to difficulty with language or disability, contact the Administrative Hearings unit at 360-725-7002 so accommodations can be made (at no cost to you).

 What do I need to prove?

-If you are appealing a disciplinary action of the commissioner, the Office of the Insurance Commissioner (OIC ) must prove the action is reasonable by proving the factual allegations against you and establishing a violation of the law.
-Nevertheless, you should be prepared to offer evidence refuting the charges, and evidence of your good character and conduct, mitigation, and rehabilitation, as appropriate.
+If you are appealing a disciplinary action of the commissioner, the Office of the Insurance Commissioner must prove the action is reasonable by proving the factual allegations against you and establishing a violation of the law.
+Nevertheless, you should be prepared to offer evidence refuting the charges and evidence of your good character and conduct, mitigation and rehabilitation, as appropriate.